JetBrains/intellij-sdk-docs/basics/action_system.md

 ### Action IDs
 Every action and action group has a unique identifier.
 Basing the identifier for a custom action on the FQN of the implementation is the best practice, assuming the package incorporates the `<id>` of the plugin.
-An action must have a unique identifier for each place it is used in the IDE UI, even though the FQN of the implementation is the same.
+An action must have a unique identifier for each place.
+It is used in the IDE UI, even though the FQN of the implementation is the same.
 Definitions of identifiers for the standard IntelliJ Platform actions are in [`IdeActions`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/IdeActions.java).

 ### Grouping Actions